 Are you stuck for pharmacy blog post ideas?
-You know that having a blog is central to promoting your pharmacy business online.
+Blogs are central to promoting your pharmacy business online.
 After all, business websites that include a blog have a 434% better chance of ranking highly on search engines like Google.

-But if your pharmacy blog only has one entry and it’s called “Welcome to our blog” you risk losing credibility and it may even harm your Google ranking.
+But if your pharmacy blog only has one entry – “Welcome to our blog” – you risk losing credibility and it may even harm your Google ranking.

 - 66% of marketers also use their blog content for their social media posts

 - 81% of people consider blogs to be trusted sources of information

 - 94% of people will share a blog if they think the content is helpful.